HomeGMC

 Another strength of the GMC Acadia is its cargo room.
 There are 23 cubic feet of space behind the third row, 57.3 cubic feet behind the second row, and 97.5 cubic feet behind the first row.
 That puts it up there with the Toyota Grand Highlander and Volkswagen Atlas as one of the roomiest midsize SUVs available.

-All of this to say that the GMC Acadia is one of the most ready and willing midsize SUVs to comfortably carry seven people and a load of groceries.
+All of this to say that the GMC Acadia is one of the most ready and willing midsize SUVs to comfortably carry seven people and a load of groceries with little compromise.

 Super Cruise

-GM’s hands-free driving system is arguably the best in the business, and it’s optional on all three trims of the GMC Acadia.
-Super Cruise allows for relaxed, hands-free driving on over 400,000 miles of North American highways.
+GM’s hands-free driving system is among the best of its kind, and it’s optional on all three trims of the GMC Acadia.
+Super Cruise allows for relaxed, hands-free driving on over 750,000 miles of North American highways.

 Rugged AT4 model